•Deuterostomia is diagnosed by the deuterostomous development in which the blastopore becomes the anus.

 His conclusion: Chordates are derived from these primitive echinoderms.
 Indeed, in his scheme, specific homalozoans gave rise to specific chordate groups.
 To emphasize the propinquity of the relationship, he coined the term Calcichordate.
 This hypothesis of "calcichordate" phylogeny was developed in the early days of cladistics, and Jeffries does not seem to have used a parsimony analysis.

-Objections to his scheme include:
+Objections to his scheme included:

-- Morphological interpretation seems far-fetched.
+Morphological interpretation seems far-fetched.

-- The transition from them to chordates involves:
+The transition from them to chordates involves:

-- Reorganization of body for 180 deg. change of direction of movement.
+Reorganization of body for 180 deg. change of direction of movement.

-- Switch from calcium carbonate to calcium phosphate skeleton.
+Switch from calcium carbonate to calcium phosphate skeleton.

-- Even if we accept his morphology at face value, his preferred phylogeny of deuterostomes is far from the most parsimonious tree.
+Even if we accept his morphology at face value, his preferred phylogeny of deuterostomes is far from the most parsimonious tree.

 When you add "calcichordates" to the mix, the basic pattern of deuterostome phylogeny seems completely up for grabs.

-In the last five years some illumination came from new fossils:
+Since then, some illumination came from new fossils:

-- Ctenoimbricata is bilaterally symmetrical.
+Ctenoimbricata is bilaterally symmetrical.

-- Its mouth is definitely in front and its anus is definitely in the rear.
+Its mouth is definitely in front and its anus is definitely in the rear.

-- an echinoderm-style calcite internal skeleton with stereom and
+an echinoderm-style calcite internal skeleton with stereom and

 But was that all?
 Rahman et al., 2015 modeled the feeding behavior of the cinctan Protocinctus mansillaensis to determine that its feeding apparatus was ineffective unless water was actively propelled through its oral/pharyngeal cavity by ciliary action.